udaykiran009/oneCCL/doc/rst/source/installation.rst

 Installation using tar.gz
 *************************

-To install oneAPI CCL using the tar.gz file in a user mode, execute the following commands:
+To install oneCCL using the tar.gz file in a user mode, execute the following commands:

 ::